Last Updated on

 You should contact your doctor if your child fails to reach the appropriate growth markers or shows an excessive increase in weight.
 Similarly, any gastric issues or behaviour problems should be brought to your doctor’s notice immediately.

-There are higher chances of overfeeding your newborn child than overfeeding a 6-month-old baby.
+There are higher chances of overfeeding a newborn than overfeeding a 6-month-old baby.
 Nevertheless, it is necessary to be aware of any signs that might indicate overfeeding and trust your baby to make certain decisions for himself as well.

 Also Read: Age Wise Guide to Feeding Your Baby